jcatrysse/redmine_inline_edit_issues/README.md

    the estimated time and spent time totals will appear below each group.
    The grand total will appear at the bottom.
 * As you edit the estimated time field, the group totals and grand totals will automatically update.
   NOTE: Spent time is not an editable field on this screen.

+### Compatibility
+This plugin works with the [Redmine Depending Custom Fields plugin](https://github.com/jcatrysse/redmine_depending_custom_fields).
+Dependent custom fields are fully supported on the inline edit screen when both plugins are installed.
+The [Custom Field SQL plugin](https://github.com/jcatrysse/custom_field_sql) is also compatible so `sql_search` fields function correctly.